Family cycling holidays in Cambodia

 Why take a family cycling holiday in Cambodia?

 Cambodia is a superb destination for families, and combined with the freedom that a cycling holiday gives you, memorable adventures are never too far away.
 Trips here also have immense educational value, through cultural immersion, and guided visits around sites such as Angkor Wat.
 Other locations, such as the Killing Fields, may be unsuitable for younger children, but tour leaders can keep them entertained while their parents visit.
-A family cycling holiday doesn’t mean being in the saddle the entire time – far from it.
+A family cycling holiday in Cambodia doesn’t mean being in the saddle the entire time – far from it.
 A typical itinerary might include days on the beach, fun rides on a ‘bamboo train’, and exploring floating villages.
 And the universal language of play means that kids will find new friends in every village they pass.

 Each family cycling group will be made up of one to three families from around the world, usually with a maximum of 12 people.
 They will be accompanied by tour leaders, local guides and crew, as well as a support vehicle always ready to dole out snacks, water and lifts for tired legs.
 The tour leaders for family trips are handpicked for their rapport with kids – try not to feel too deflated if your children always want to ride next to them instead of you!